VERIFY YOUR INSURANCE

 Today, she remains in Los Angeles, where she has unfailingly served patients for more than twenty years.
 As a Los Angeles psychiatrist with a background in pediatrics, Dr. Suaya specializes in the treatment of children and adolescents.

-Shilloy Sanchez is Clinical Director of the Reconnect outpatient programs.
-A licensed marriage and family therapist, she has extensive administrative and clinical experience in trauma, addiction, eating disorder treatment, and school-based programs.
+Shilloy Sanchez is Chief Clinical Officer of the Reconnect outpatient programs.
+A PhDc, LMFT and CCTP II clinician, she has extensive administrative and clinical experience in trauma, addiction, eating disorder treatment, and school-based programs.

 Her career spans three decades and a wide range of leadership positions in clinical psychology, crisis communications, public relations, technology, and youth theater activism.
 Her journey has been featured on CNN Health and in Seeking Serenity: The 10 New Rules for Health and Happiness in the Age of Anxiety (Penguin Random House 2015).